odinuv/web/en/apv/articles/database-design/index.md

 | Tuan Brauer     | Marcel Miranda  | Davenport St., 12, Bolton | Fountain Rd 27, Stirling | 2015-10-09  |

 This definition of table `relationship` is not in 1.
 NF because the first four columns are not atomic.
-For example, it unclear what first and last name is.
+For example, it is unclear what first and last name is.
 It is also unclear what city and street is.
 Nothing prevents the end-user from entering any string into any of the fields -- in some countries and languages, the street number is written first, in some it is written last.
 Same goes with the name -- what is family name in **Park Geun-hye** ?
 These ambiguities make it impossible to **reliably** sort